benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 #### Uptime

 The other concern was uptime.
-With the AWS route you may get the performance, but with all that complexity, it's increasingly more like that something would go wrong, harder to diagnose and resolve, and unlike shared or managed hosting, if your site goes down at 3:00 am, the only person to call is yourself. (no thanks.)
+With the AWS route you may get the performance, but with all that complexity, it's increasingly more like that something would go wrong, harder to diagnose and resolve, and unlike shared or managed hosting, if your site goes down at 3:00 AM, the only person to call is yourself. (no thanks.)

 With Jekyll, because the files are simply sitting on the server, absent a catastrophic failure, when things go wrong with Jekyll, it simply keeps serving the old content.[^4]